pranitashedage1/Rain_Prediction/README.md

 ## Rain Prediction

 In this project, I will try to predict whether it will rain tomorrow or not based the past weather data using binary classification models.
-I am planning to use models like logistic regression and Decision Tree to check and compare their performances.
+I have used models like logistic regression and Decision Tree to check and compare their performances.

 ### Dataset